 Clay tiles are among the oldest manufactured roofing materials ever made.
 For thousands of years tile roofs have been used in the Middle East, Europe and Asia.

 Even in the new world, tile roofing has made a sizable impact.
 Coming to the Americas via the Dutch and Spanish explorers and missionaries hundreds of years ago.
 State buildings such as court houses and Governor Mansions were adorned with clay tiles.
-Land granted English and Dutch plantation owners built European styled manor houses and country estates with tile roofs.
+Land granted English and Dutch plantation owners built European styled manor houses and country estates with tile roofing.
 The Spanish built missions all over the new world using clay tile.
 The Spanish buildings and tiles became iconic and historic sites.
-Mission tile or Spanish tile styled terra cotta clay tiles are very popular even today.
+Mission tile or Spanish tile-styled terra cotta clay tiles are very popular even today.

 Tile roofs were not a mainstay in much of the original English Colonies that would later become the United States.
 Abundant timber made wood roofs the norm.
-Not until the 1830s did tile roofs make any impact on US home styles.
+Not until the 1830s did tile roofing installations make any impact on US home styles.
 However, during the roaring twenties after the First World War tile roofs came into style.
 The demand for clay tile soared.
 Many of the buildings built in this period are with us today and in many cases of their original roofs are still intact.
-100-year-old clay tile roofs are common in many large cities and well-built older homes in places like Philadelphia, Chicago and Atlanta.
+100-year-old clay tile roofing installations are common in many large cities and well-built older homes in places like Philadelphia, Chicago and Atlanta.

 Concrete vs. Clay Tiles